Tell us about your background.

 Tell us about your experience in the program thus far?

 The program has been outstanding.
-For me, working individually is much easier, but this cohort-based program forces you to come at your problems as a group so that you can learn from your peers, all of whom have multiple experiences, opinions, and work styles.
+For me, working individually is much easier, but this program forces you to come at your problems as a group so that you can learn from your peers, all of whom have multiple experiences, opinions, and work styles.
 Coming from a non-business background myself, the courses were very challenging—in a good way—but the faculty has done an exceptional job organizing and delivering the curriculum.
 I’ve learned more in the last few months I have over many years.